sqdnoises/infinite-craft/README.md

 # How does it work?
 This library basically contacts the URL: https://neal.fun/api/infinite-craft/pair?first=element+name&second=element+name \
 tricks it with some headers, and handles everything accordingly.
 Everything is handled in a user-friendly manner and asynchronously, so it should be really easy to use it in your programs.

+# To-do
+- [ ] Release version 1.0.0 on PyPI
+- [ ] Make a discord server for support
+- [ ] Add a runnable and configurable CLI mock API server
+- [ ] Make a playable Infinite Craft CLI game (interactive, probably)

 # Documentation
 Documentation coming soon